Paweł Golański

 Paweł Golański (born 12 October 1982) is a Polish former professional footballer who played as a right-back.
-He is currently the sporting director of Ekstraklasa club Motor Lublin.
+He is currently the sporting director of Ekstraklasa club Korona Kielce.

-Career
+Playing career

-In July 2007 Golański signed a three-year contract with Steaua București, with a reported transfer fee of around €1 million.
+In July 2007, Golański signed a three-year contract with Steaua București, with a reported transfer fee of around €1 million.

 In August 2011, he was loaned to ŁKS Łódź on a half-year deal.

-Post-retirement
+Post-retirement career

 On 23 April 2021, Golański joined Polish second-tier club Korona Kielce as their new sporting director.
 He oversaw the club's return to the top-tier in 2022, and two close escapes from relegation, before leaving Korona on 12 June 2024.

 On 9 October 2024, Golański was appointed sporting director of Ekstraklasa side Motor Lublin.
+In October 2025, Motor chairman Zbigniew Jakubas announced Golański would leave the club at the end of the year.

+On 28 May 2026, Korona Kielce announced Golański would return to the role of the club's sporting director starting from 1 June.